LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 .. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

-In addition to what was described in the tutorial section about :ref:`how to create custom InOut objects <3.
-Custom InOuts>`, there is one more minor feature that the :ref:`In / Out` possess and that is worth describing in the tutorials.
-That is **the ability for an InOut to acquire data before a test** **starts, and to use this data to offset the channels to zero**.
+In addition to what was described in the tutorial section about :ref:`how to create custom InOut objects <tutorials/custom_objects:3. custom inouts>`, there is one more minor feature that the
+:ref:`In / Out <crappy_docs/inouts:in / out>` possess and that is worth
+describing in the tutorials.
+That is **the ability for an InOut to acquire** **data before a test starts, and to use this data to offset the channels to** **zero**.
 To do so, the script must match two conditions.
-First, the :py:`make_zero_delay` argument of the :ref:`IOBlock` must be set to a positive value.
+First, the :py:`make_zero_delay` argument of the
+:ref:`IOBlock <crappy_docs/blocks:ioblock>` must be set to a positive value.
 And second, the used InOut must have its :meth:`~crappy.inout.InOut.get_data` method defined (it cannot be a pure stream class).
 If both of these conditions are met, then the InOut will acquire data using :meth:`~crappy.inout.InOut.get_data` during :meth:`~crappy.blocks.IOBlock.prepare` for the specified delay, and create offsets so that for each acquired channel its value starts from zero at the beginning of the test.
 It also works for streams, provided that the number of